Flood warning: United States

+In the United States, a flash flood watch is issued by the National Weather Service (NWS) when weather conditions are favorable for very heavy rain that could cause flooding or flash flooding.
+A watch does not mean that flooding is occurring, only that weather conditions have created or will create a significant risk for it.
+If flooding occurs, a flood warning or flash flood warning would be issued, and immediate action should be taken.
+A flood warning or flash flood warning is issued when flooding is imminent or already occurring.
+When flood warnings are issued, it means that area waterways will likely soon be in flood.
+Not all flood watches suggest that large-scale flooding, such as during landfalling tropical cyclones, is possible.

 In the United States, the National Weather Service issues flood watches and warnings for large-scale, gradual river flooding.
 Watches are issued when flooding is possible or expected within 12–48 hours, and warnings are issued when flooding over a large area or river flooding is imminent or occurring.
 Both can be issued on a county-by-county basis or for specific rivers or points along a river.
 When rapid flooding from heavy rain or a dam failure is expected, flash flood watches and warnings are issued.

 In the U.S. and Canada, dissemination of flood warnings is covered by Specific Area Message Encoding (SAME) code FLW, which is used by the U.S. Emergency Alert System and NOAA Weather Radio network and in Canada's Weatheradio Canada network.

 "Flood statements" are issued by the National Weather Service to inform the public of flooding along major streams in which there is not a serious threat to life or property.
 They may also follow a flood warning to give later information.